 Benedictines spread and became a great community of good around the world, setting up schools and hospitals.

 Benedictines were also famous for their hospitality and in days before hospitals and other places of care, they would often be where people would go if they were sick.
 Travellers would use the monasteries as safe places to stay, and often people would settle to live nearby a monastery, sometimes working for the monks (and nuns).
-Malvern as a town grew up around the priory, a Benedictine establishment.

-Our nearest Catholic Benedictine monastery is Belmont Abbey at Hereford.
-If you live elsewhere in the country, why don't you find out where your nearest Benedictine Community is (there are women's communities as well as men, of course) and see if you can visit them?
+Why don't you find out where your nearest Benedictine Community is (there are women's communities as well as men, of course) and see if you can visit them?

 Because the "rule" of St. Benedict was so well designed, it was adopted by most later religious communities and St. Benedict is known as the father of monasticism in Europe.
 He is also co-patron of Europe.

 The rule of St. Benedict was based on reason and having a balanced life.
 Having family rules is very sensible as it helps everyone to get along better and know when it is their turn to do something, like helping in the home.
 After all a family, even if there are only two people in it, is a community.